Compare the best ETFs to buy in 2022

 Invezz is an independent platform with the goal of helping users achieve financial freedom.
 In order to fund our work, we partner with advertisers who compensate us for users that Invezz refers to their services.
 While our reviews and assessments of each product on the site are independent and unbiased, brands may pay to appear higher up our table rankings or place ads in specific areas of the site.
 The order in which products and services appear on Invezz does not represent an endorsement from us, and please be aware that there may be other platforms available to you than the products and services that appear on our website.
 Read more about how we make money >

-Here our experts choose their favourite ETFs from a range of sectors and including the world’s most popular businesses.
-Find out their top five picks and learn about where to get them.
+Here our experts choose their favourite ETFs from a range of sectors, including the world’s most popular businesses.
+Find out their top five ‘exchange-traded fund’ picks and learn about where to get them.

 What are the top ETFs to buy?